niharikab04/Guide-Through/README.md

 ## Get Started

 Ready to **glide through** life with ease?
 Sign up now and join our community of users committed to making life simpler and more fulfilling.
+## Note
+This application works best on Firefox (both desktop and mobile versions).
+There are known issues with other browsers that we plan to address in future updates.